Absolute indices for determining compactness, separability and number of clusters: Discussions and conclusions

 \section{Discussions and conclusions}

-In this paper, we introduced two indices for validation of clustering results: the index to estimate the compactness of clusters and the index to determine the separability of clusters.
-To define the compactness index we introduce the notion of the compactness function for the whole data set and each cluster.
-This function describes the distribution of distances of points from their cluster centers.
-The compactness index is defined with respect to a given tolerance $\varepsilon > 0$.
-The value of this tolerance depends on a data set.
+In this paper, we introduced two indices for evaluating clustering outcomes: one that measures cluster compactness and another that assesses cluster separability.
+To define the compactness index, we introduced the concept of a compactness function for both the entire dataset and each cluster.
+This function characterizes the distribution of distances between data points and their respective cluster centers.
+The compactness index is then formulated with respect to a specified tolerance $\varepsilon > 0$.

-To define the separability index we introduce the notion of the adjacent set for the pair of clusters and the concept of margin between clusters using their adjacent set.
-The separability index for the pair of clusters is defined using margins between them.
-Then the scaled separability index is defined using the centers of these clusters.
-We introduce the notion of neighbor clusters and define the separability and scaled separability indices for the whole cluster distribution using them.
+To formulate the separability index, we first introduced the concept of an adjacent set for a pair of clusters, as well as the notion of the margin between clusters based on this set.
+The separability index for two clusters is then defined in terms of the margin that separates them.
+Using the cluster centers, we next constructed a scaled version of this separability index.
+Finally, we extended this notion to define a separability index for the entire clustering structure.

-The problem of finding the number of clusters is formulated as a multiobjective problem using compactness and separability as two objectives.
-These objectives may conflict in most real-world data sets.
-Using this approach we introduce the notion of the decision space plot sets.
-This set is defined as a set of points in the $2$-dimensional space.
-These points correspond to cluster distributions with different number of clusters.
-The components of these points are compactness and scaled separability indices of a given cluster distribution.
-Points corresponding to the optimal number of clusters are among the highest and rightmost points of the decision space plot set.
+We formulated the problem of determining the optimal number of clusters as a multiobjective optimization problem, using the compactness and separability indices as two potentially conflicting objectives -- an issue that commonly arises in real-world datasets.
+Within this framework, we introduced the concept of decision-space plots.
+A decision-space plot consists of a set of points in a two-dimensional plane, where each point represents a clustering solution with a particular number of clusters, and its coordinates correspond to the compactness and separability indices of that solution.
+From this plot, we identified the set of non-dominated points, and the point with the highest separability value within this set is taken to represent the optimal number of clusters.
+Other non-dominated points can be considered as viable alternatives to that solution.

-We evaluate the proposed index using both synthetic and real-world data sets and compare them with other widely used cluster validity indices.
-The number of clusters is known in synthetic data sets and results show that the proposed index is able to correctly identify the number of clusters in these data sets.
-The number of clusters in two real-world data sets: Shuttle Control and Localization data for Person Activity coincide with those predicted by most of the other validity indices.
-The results demonstrate that the proposed indices constitute effective alternatives to both existing relative and absolute cluster validity indices.